bancika/diy-layout-creator/Manual.md

   * **Auto-Create Pads**: when checked, application will automatically create solder pads whenever a component is added to the layout.
   * **Auto-Edit Mode**: when checked, the component edit dialog will appear after each component is created, the same way version 1.x works.
   * **Continuous Creation**: when checked, the last selected component type will remain active after you create a component, allowing you to create many components of the same type rapidly.
-  * **Show Rulers**: controls whether the rulers should be displayed
-  * **Show Grid**: controls whether the grid lines should be shown while working on the project.
+  * **Enable Cache Boost**: significantly improves the speed of rendering at the cost of memory consumption.
+It is recommended to keep this checked unless there are some issues with the memory or the rendering
   * **Export Grid**: controls whether the grid lines should be exported when saving the project to a file or printer.
+  * **Extra Working Area**: enables extra space around the project boundaries for auxiliary components to be placed without going into the final render.
   * **Hi-Quality Rendering**: when checked, image quality will improve slightly, but it may decrease performance.
+  * **Highlight Connected Areas**: in this mode the project switches to read-only mode and the cursor switches to the crosshairs indicating a different mode of operation.
+When clicked on a component, the application will highlight all the components that are connected to it directly through wires, traces, copper, etc.
+  * **Language**: translates the UI to a different language.
-  * **Mouse Wheel Zoom**: when checked, mouse wheel zooms in and out instead of scrolling the visible area of the project.
+  * **Mouse Wheel Zoom**: in this mode, mouse wheel controls the zoom instead of scroll.
   * **Outline Mode**: when checked, components are drawn only as the the outline with no fill color or decorations.
-  * **Snap to Grid**: when checked, drag & drop operations will snap control points to the grid instead of following the mouse cursor pixel by pixel.
+  * **Renumber on Paste**: when checked, any pasted components will be assigned a new name instead of keeping the original one.
+  * **Show Rulers**: controls whether the rulers should be displayed.
+  * **Show Grid**: controls whether the grid lines should be shown while working on the project.
+  * **Snap to**: controls whether control points should snap to the grid, to other components or not snap at all.
 Hold **Ctrl + Shift** while dragging to temporarily disable 'Snap to Grid' functionality and move the selected components freely.
   * **Sticky Points**: when checked, components are allowed to stick to each other when moved.
 Hold **Ctrl** key while dragging to temporarily toggle the Sticky Point mode.
 See [Control points](#Control_points.md) for more info on control points.
   * **Theme**: allows selecting a theme.
 Themes are read from **themes** directory under the DIYLC root and they include background color and grid line color.
 You can create your own themes by adding an XML file to themes directory.
 It's easiest to start with a copy of one of the existing files.